 The appearing of this month's photo may be appealing to some but appalling to others.
-When this Taung-yo woman appeared in front of my camera many years ago in Burma (Myanmar), I intended only to take an appealing photo.
-But if you find the photo appalling, I would ask you to challenge why you do: is it because you believe women should not smoke?
+When this indigenous Taung-yo woman appeared before my camera many years ago in Burma (Myanmar), I intended only to take an appealing photo.
+But if you find the photo appalling, I would encourage you to ask yourself why: Is it because you believe women should not smoke?

-She is incorrect in both statements.
-If I know the following, then so does she: the journalists were entrapped by Burmese police who admitted to entrapment during the trial; the Burmese judiciary system is among the most corrupt in the world (I have witnessed corrupt police first-hand in Burma) so her concept of appeal is meaningless.
+Suu Kyi is incorrect in both her statements.
+Because I know the following, so does she: The journalists were entrapped by Burmese police who admitted to the same entrapment during the trial; the Burmese judiciary system is among the most corrupt in the world (I have witnessed corrupt police first-hand in Burma), so her concept of appeal is meaningless.

 By appearing at the conference, Suu Kyi hoped to appeal to the world on behalf of her country's judiciary system.
 Instead, she appalled us.

 In the time between the sentencing and Suu Kyi's appalling behavior, Serena Williams appeared at the final of the US Open women's tennis tournament.
 She attempted to appeal a judgement which was followed by a sentence.
 Some said her behavior was appalling.

 Most sports — particularly governed, professional sports like tennis — have established, codified appeal procedures.
 But in the case of the Williams incident, the judgement against which she attempted to appeal does not.
 Unlike the case of Suu Kyi, there is a valid reason why Williams hadn't learned the lines you'd like to hear: They don't exist.

 Tennis governance will change because of Williams' appearing and appealing — whether her behavior was appalling or not.
 Sadly, the same is not true in Burma.